jmzama/DeckOPCUAMgt/README.md

 # DeckOPCUAMgt
-Python script simulates a Deck OPC UA in real-time or with the desired speedup factor
+Python script that simulates a Deck OPC UA in real-time or with the desired speedup factor